Hypergraph Multi-Modal Learning for EEG-based Emotion Recognition in Conversation: Methodology

 \subsubsection{Subject-specific Layer}

 EEG signals exhibit significant variations across different subjects due to differences in brain structures, electrode placement, and neurophysiological characteristics.
 This inter-subject variability reduces model generalization capability.
-To address this issue, we adopt the subject-specific layer from our previous work \cite{li2024neural} as the first component of ABEMA:
+To address this issue, we adopt the subject-specific layer from previous work \cite{li2024neural,defossez2023decoding}.
+This layer serves as a calibration step to normalize individual differences in electrode positioning, impedance variations, and anatomical differences, which primarily manifest as linear scaling and mixing effects \cite{li2023cross}.

-where $E_i \in \mathbb{R}^{C \times L}$ represents the raw EEG signal for utterance fragment $i$, with $C$ channels and time window length $L$; $s$ is the subject identifier; and $\mathbf{M}_s \in \mathbb{R}^{C \times C}$ is a learnable weight matrix that captures subject-specific channel interaction patterns.
-We initialize $\mathbf{M}_s$ as identity matrices, preserving critical signal features during early training while gradually adapting to individual characteristics.
+\textbf{Architecture Design:} As shown in Figure \ref{fig:subjectLayer}, the subject-specific layer maintains a 3D parameter tensor $\mathbf{W} \in \mathbb{R}^{S \times C \times C}$, where each slice $\mathbf{W}_s \in \mathbb{R}^{C \times C}$ represents a learnable subject-specific transformation matrix for subject $s$ $\in [1,S]$, $S$ is the number of subjects, and $C$ is the number of EEG channels.
+Subject identifiers are encoded as integer indices obtained from dataset metadata and passed alongside EEG data during processing.